Dr Katherine Mellen Charron

 Teaching and Research Interests

-20th Century U.S. History; African American, southern, and women's and gender history; history of education.
+20th Century U.S. History; African American, southern, and women's and gender history.

 Charron, Katherine Mellen.
 Freedom’s Teacher: The Life of Septima Clark.
 Chapel Hill: University of North Carolina Press, 2009.